Ask Slashdot: What Are Some Books You Wish You Had Read Earlier?

 The English Language | A User's Guide

-Bad Science by Ben Goldacre (Score:2)
+Bad Science by Ben Goldacre (Score:4, Interesting)

 Bad Science should be basic requirement in all high schools.
 People need to understand the difference between good science and bad science.
 Too many people think good science is bad, and bad science is good.